NESTCollaboration/nest/README.md

 **NOTE**: bareNEST is deprecated as of NEST v2.1.0.
 It will eventually be phased-out from the standard NEST compilation.

-bareNEST is a minimal implementation of NEST, which does not contain the various complications of testNEST (e.g. field non-uniformities, muon tracks, etc.).
+bareNEST is a minimal implementation of NEST, which does not contain the various complications of execNEST (e.g. field non-uniformities, muon tracks, etc.).
 It provides the "bare minimum" function calls needed to demonstrate the yield calculations step-by-step.

 It is currently hard-coded to take no inputs, as this source code is a skeleton intended for